 The methane’s ability to absorb lights on the warmer end of the spectrum (red, orange, and yellow) and reflect blue and green is what turns the planet such a cheerful aquamarine color.
 Most of its atmosphere, however, is made up of hydrogen and helium.

-Because they’re so hard to see and don’t reflect much sunlight – the typical way things in space become visible to cameras and our eyes – we didn’t know about Uranus’s rings until 1977.
+Because they’re so hard to see and don’t reflect much sunlight, we didn’t know about Uranus’s rings until astronomers discovered them in 1977.

 7. … and They’re Multicolored!

 Oh, did I mention that Uranus’s rings are multicolored?
 That’s right.
 They might not have the impressive technicolor glow that Saturn has going on, but its rings do range in hue.

 As NASA explains, “Uranus has two sets of rings.
 The inner system of nine rings consists mostly of narrow, dark grey rings.
 There are two outer rings: the innermost one is reddish like dusty rings elsewhere in the solar system, and the outer ring is blue like Saturn’s E ring.”